kavindaperera/pump-it-up-170446l/README.md

 - `wpt_name` and `subvillage` were dropped due of high cardinality.

 #### High correlation
-- Some of highly where identified.
+- Some highly correlated features were identified and some were droped.

 ## Model Selection